LoneFondness/LFSite/server.md

 ### Step 2: Connect from the app

-On the game’s **main screen**, click the pot icon to access the server list.
+On the game’s **main scene**, click the pot to access the server list.

 - Enter your server’s IP address or domain name.
 - Then **select it as your active server** before creating or joining any game.